Four Roses Single Barrel Background

 Warehouse GW Batch 55-3R.
 OBSV recipe of 60% corn 35% rye, and 5% malted barley.
 Their V yeast strain is said to provide a fruity character.
 Bottled at 50%.
-No age statement, but thought to be about 9 years.
-Paid $40 state minimum.
+No age statement. $42 Shelf Price.

 Oak.
 Fruity cherry, pears.
 Caramel.
 Sweetness.
 Maybe some honey.
 Vanilla and Cinnamon.
 Adding a little water seems to bring out the fruitiness and sweetness.